awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-export-endpoints.md

    }
    ```

-1. At the command line, type the following command to attach the policy that you created in the previous section to the role that you just created:
+1. At the command line, enter the following command to attach the policy that you created in the previous section to the role that you just created:

    ```
    aws iam attach-role-policy --policy-arn arn:aws:iam::123456789012:policy/s3ExportPolicy --role-name s3ExportRole